 There is no road to Marramarra Lodge, which is reached by boat or seaplane in secluded native bushland at Fisherman’s Point, on the banks of the Hawkesbury River.

 Arriving by air is the quickest and arguably most scenic way to get here, and has the added bonus of letting you live out your best Bond-villain fantasy.
 After all, you only live once.
 Or should that be twice?
 Seaplane charters to the lodge’s private jetty take 15-25 minutes from Sydney Harbour, Rose Bay and Palm Beach.

 Regular services out of Sydney reach Hawkesbury River Station in around an hour.
 The lodge’s free boat will pick you up here, at Brooklyn Wharf, for the short trip to the lodge.
 Or take a cab from the station to Mooney Mooney, from where the pick-up service also operates.

-It’s a 45-minute whizz up the freeway from Sydney to either of the riverboat pick-up points at Brooklyn or Mooney Mooney wharves.
-You can park your car for free in either location.
+It’s a 45-minute whizz up the freeway from Sydney to the riverboat pick-up at Deerubbun Reserve.
+You can park your car for free here.

 Make like a celeb and arrive by helicopter from Bankstown or Sydney Airport.
 A nerve-steadying drink awaits as you wobble your way – as elegantly as possible, of course – off the helipad.

 No-one will think any less of you if you take the entirely understandable decision to spend the duration of your stay lounging on your balcony, watching fishing boats bob lazily downriver.
 But that would be to miss out on the many activities included in your room rate, among which: a decadent cruise on the Hawkesbury with oysters and bubbly; sunset paddleboarding; morning yoga classes.
 None of which sound overly taxing, right?